Revisiting institutional punishment in the $N$-person prisoner's dilemma: The replicator equation formulation

 \subsection{Dynamics}

 The all-defectors fixed point ($y=1$) is stable for all values of the model parameters, while the all-punishers fixed point ($z=1$) is stable if the conditions $\gamma \zeta < \alpha \beta$ and $\gamma \zeta < \beta -c$ are satisfied.
 Except for the coexistence and for the no-cooperators fixed points, which are unstable (see figures below), all other fixed points and especially the all-cooperators fixed point ($x=1$) are saddle points.
 Thus, the useful information we can obtain from the study of the replicator dynamics, i.e., the numerical solution of Eqs. (\ref{x}) and (\ref{z}), is the domains of attraction of the stable fixed points, which are better visualized by ternary or simplex plots.
 In these plots, the vertices of the triangle denote homogeneous populations of punishers (P), cooperators (C), and defectors (D).
+As usual, we represent the stable points by a filled (black) circle and an unstable or a saddle point by an open (white) circle.

 Figure \ref{fig:4} shows the replicator dynamics in the case of bistability of the all-punishers and all-defectors fixed points.
 The starting points of the orbits are very close to the unstable fixed points.
 The left panel illustrates the scenario where the coexistence fixed points exist (the model parameters must be set very precisely according to Fig.\ \ref{fig:3}): since the coexistence condition only fixes the frequency of punishers $z^*$, there are infinitely many unstable coexistence fixed points determined by the different values of the initial frequency of cooperators $x^* = x(0)$.
 Of course, the line of the unstable fixed point coincides with the separatrix delimiting the domains of attraction of the all-punishers and all-defectors fixed points.
 The right panel illustrates the more common bistability scenario, where there are no coexistence fixed points and the boundary of the attraction domains is determined by a separatrix, which directs the flow toward the no-defectors fixed point.
 Since the only difference between the two panels is the value of $\alpha$, the no-cooperators fixed point is the same in both plots.
 In fact, we can now see that this fixed point is unstable, whereas the no-defectors fixed point is a saddle.
 This is only true for the scenario of bistability between the all-punishers and the all-defectors fixed point, otherwise the no-defectors fixed point is also unstable.